-Under UCITS, a fund domiciled in one of the EU countries only need to go through a simplified registration process at the national regulator of another EU country (so-called notification procedure) for obtaining the right to sell units of the funds (i.e., distribute) in this country.
-The money collected can then be invested in securities based on the specific investment strategy of the fund (for instance worldwide, although the money comes from a selected number of EU countries only).
+Under the UCITS, a fund domiciled in an EU country only needs to go through a simplified registration process with the national regulator of another EU country (so-called notification procedure) to obtain the right to sell units of the funds (i.e., distribute) there.
+The money collected can then be invested in securities based on the fund's specific investment strategy (e.g., worldwide, although the money comes from a selected number of EU countries only).

 The first set of EU rules, UCITS I, was adopted in 1985 to allow open-ended funds that invest in transferable securities to be subject to harmonized regulations throughout Europe.
 However, Member States created obstacles to UCITS I that limited the ability of a fund to distribute cross-border.
-UCITS II was an ambitious attempt at curtailing such problems, but too ambitious to secure agreement from

-Member States and therefore never implemented.
-In 2001, UCITS III was introduced, which brought about regulatory changes to facilitate cross-border distributions within the European Union.
+UCITS II was an ambitious attempt at curtailing such problems, but too ambitious to secure agreement from the Member States and therefore never implemented.
+In 2001, UCITS III was introduced, which brought about regulatory changes to facilitate cross-border distributions within the EU.
 By 2005, approximately €5 trillion were invested in collective investments throughout Europe, of which approximately 70% were UCITS funds.

-UCITS III comprised two directives: a "Management Directive" and a "Product Directive".
+UCITS III comprised two directives1: a Management Directive and a Product Directive.
 The Management Directive enabled a simplified and more cost-efficient prospectus.
-The Product Directive enabled a wider range of financial instruments and permitted UCITS money funds, derivative funds, index-tracking funds, and funds-of-funds.
-UCITS III, however, was not without barriers to integration, as highlighted by the changes introduced in the January 2009 UCITS IV Directive approved for implementation in 2011 (Ferguson, 2009).
-UCITS IV differs from UCITS III by enabling more cost effective notification procedures, key investor information, and introducing frameworks for fund mergers.
+The Product Directive enabled a wider range of financial instruments and permitted UCITS money funds, derivative funds, index-tracking funds, and funds of funds.
+UCITS III, however, was not without barriers to integration, as highlighted by the changes introduced in the January 2009 UCITS IV Directive approved for implementation in 2011 (Ferguson, 2009; Anderberg and Brescia, 2009).
+UCITS IV differs from UCITS III by enabling more cost-effective notification procedures, key investor information, and introducing frameworks for fund mergers.

-UCITS rules apply to funds marketed to retail investors, and there are a number of important provisions in UCITS to ensure investor protection.
-The competent authorities of the home Member State of the EU carries out supervision of the fund management company.
-For example, the authorities in the home Member State will supervise each fund and require that each fund management company (UCITS III Article 5f):
+UCITS rules apply to funds marketed to retail investors, and a number of its important provisions ensure investor protection.
+The competent authorities of home Member States carry out the supervision of fund management companies.
+For example, the authorities in a home Member State supervise each fund and require that each fund management company (UCITS III, Article 5f)